"The Crown" Meticulously Recreated 8 Famous Photo Ops From Diana's Australia Tour

 “Diana...was accessible to the public, physically and emotionally,” Rani added.
 “She’s estimated to have shaken hands at least 6,000 times with members of the public on this tour, and offered down-to-earth comments to her admirers.
 Mothers in particular gravitated towards her, impressed by her refusal to leave William back in the U.K.”

 The Crown perfectly mirrors the key stops from Diana’s tour: her romantic dance with Charles at a charity ball really happened, for one, as did her fumble while climbing Uluru.
-But The Crown contextualizes these very real moments with fictionalized additions, hinting towards Charles’ and Diana’s marital problems.
-After their dance, they tepidly decide to sleep in the same hotel room; after the Uluru incident, O’Connor’s Charles calls Camilla to vent about Diana’s weakness and lack of character.
+But The Crown contextualises these very real moments with fictionalised additions, hinting towards Charles’ and Diana’s marital problems.
+After their dance, they tepidly decide to sleep in the same hotel room; after the Uluru incident, Charles calls Camilla to vent about Diana’s weakness and lack of character.

 A few moments were also tweaked to fit into The Crown’s timeline: Charles’ on-screen speech at a dinner party in Tasmania, for example, really took place in Brisbane.